alphagov/forms/design/features/README.md

 Allows form creators to create 2 branches of questions or to skip someone to a later question, or an exit page, based on an answer to a radio question.

 ### [User management journey](user-management)
-Gives organisations more control over who can creates forms and who can make them live.
+Gives organisations more control over who can create forms and who can make them live.